 Passive solar energy is the unsung hero of renewable energy, quietly providing inexpensive heating, sometimes unbeknownst to the beneficiary.
 South-facing windows with exposure to the winter sun, and a tight, well insulated building are all you need to capture this energy.
 Sunlight, when it strikes objects and surfaces in your home, down-converts to infrared light, or as we feel it, heat.
 This can provide up to 25% - 50% of heating for homes, annually.
 Passive solar heating can provide more units of energy per dollar spent than any other type of solar energy system.
 If you are building or remodeling, we can recommend architects and designers who specialize in passive solar design.

 Solar water heating can be used for domestic hot water, commercial or industrial hot water, space heating, and pool heating.
 Domestic water heating is the second biggest energy user in most homes, and is often a large user of energy for commercial operations such as restaurants and laundry facilities.
-See our section about solar thermal for details.
+The market for solar hot water systems has cooled off due to the falling cost of solar electric projects, and the introduction of affordable heat pump water heaters, but it is still the most efficient use of roof space per unit of energy delivered.

 Solar electric systems provide the most versatile energy for homes and other buildings.
 Power produced by these systems will offset energy use for anything that uses electricity.
 For locations that experience power outages, there are solar electric systems that also provide back-up power, instantly and silently.
+Battery costs are falling and batteries are now in use as a way to make solar 'dispatchable', delivering power after the sun goes down.
 See our section on solar electric for more information about costs and benefits.

 If you're a bit further along and want more detailed information we can answer your questions when we meet for a site assessment.
 Questions often arise on the spot when we meet with customers that may not come to mind otherwise.
 We can also point you to some excellent resources that are available on the web if you contact us.